Skip to main content

 A confidential (a.k.a non-notified) facility is when the financier does not require that your customers be notified of the financing arrangement.
 Financiers consider a confidential facility higher risk and therefore facility limits are usually lower, and discount (interest) rates higher.

 A disclosed (a.k.a. notified) facility is when your customer is notified of the financing arrangement.
 As this is deemed a lower-risk facility, you are often offered higher facility limits, and discount (interest) rates are usually lower.
+Factoring fees are deducted from the total invoice amount when the factor pays the business a portion of that amount upfront.

 Similarities between confidential vs. disclosed facilities